pythonLoader/MultiPointMixup/README.md

-# SageMix for point cloud classification
+# MultiPointMixup for Point Cloud Classification
 ## Installation
 ```
 # Create and activate environment using conda